Youth Protection Policy

 - Selection and screening of faculty, staff, students and volunteers, including criminal background checks as required

 - Training provided for all Authorized Adults/Program Staff covering Hope College Emergency Procedures and State and Campus mandatory reporting requirements

 - Participation requirement forms including liability, medical treatment, and transportation policies

 - Insurance requirements

 Requests for accommodations received by any program or activity operating on the Hope College campus involving minors must be considered within the expectations of the Americans with Disabilities Act.
-If you are unsure about how to manage an accommodation request, you are welcome to reach out to Sara Dorer, Equal Opportunity and Compliance Coordinator.
-Before ever denying a request for an accommodation, please contact Sara to discuss the situation.
-She can be reached by email (email@example.com) or at 616.395.6816.
+If you are unsure about how to manage an accommodation request, you are welcome to reach out to Taylor Sinclair, Senior Director for Equity and Compliance and ADA/504 Coordinator.
+Before ever denying a request for an accommodation, please contact Taylor to discuss the situation.
+She can be reached by email at firstname.lastname@example.org or 616-395-6816.

 - Institutional Research Policies and Procedures (HSRB)

 - Youth Program Registration Form

 Questions about the interpretation or application of this policy can be directed to: